 Julie, is a Southern Oregon University graduate (B.S.
 Geology and minor Biology) with an educational background in hydrology, geology, ecology and botany.
 She is a former Hydrologist with the BLM in Montana where she managed stream surveys, riparian restoration, rangeland improvement projects, and dam removal projects.
 She has over six years of experience in water resources working in Oregon, Idaho, Montana and California including developing monitoring programs, field surveys and data collection, Geographic Information Systems (GIS), and invasive species removal.
 She managed the APWC 2014 Thompson/Slate/Humbug Creek Barrier Assesment project as a contractor.
 Her background and skills make her a huge asset to the APWC and a welcome member of our staff.

 Chas has worked with stream restoration projects for over 10 years and has developed habitat for salmon on several streams in the Applegate Valley.
 As a geologist and project manager for Williams Creek Watershed Council, he has completed several important studies and surveys that have led to completion of complex stream improvement projects in the Williams Creek sub-watershed.
-He has worked with the APWC in the past and is presently heading up the instream portion of the Thompson Creek Restoration Project.
-He is also the Coordinator for the Williams Creek Watershed Council.
+He has worked with the APWC on large wood instream restoration on a portion of our Thompson Creek Restoration Project.
+He is the Coordinator for the Williams Creek Watershed Council and continues to work on a instream restoration projects in the Williams Creek Watershed.

 4th Thursday of each month, 6:30-8:30p